 NordVPN is another reputable VPN that works in China in 2019.

 Most foreigners in China just want a VPN that gives them access to Google, YouTube and Instagram.
 But with NordVPN, you get military-grade encryption as well!

 You can secure up to six devices with a single NordVPN account which, like StrongVPN, is more than enough for the average user.

 NordVPN gives you VPN access in China on your Android phone.

-I recently used NordVPN in Dalian, a big city in China, and it worked well.
+I recently used NordVPN in Dalian, a big city in northern China, and it worked well.
 However, in a rural area near Qingdao the service was scratchy.

 Comparitech, a tech comparison website, advises that NordVPN’s iOS app cannot evade the Great Firewall at this time.
 Other major apps are fine.